tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 ### Create Hardware resources to make Tinkerbell Hardware available

-Cluster API Provider Tinkerbell does not assume all hardware configured in Tinkerbell is available for provisioning, to make Tinkerbell Hardware available create a `Hardware` resource in the management cluster.
+Cluster API Provider Tinkerbell does not assume all hardware configured in Tinkerbell is available for provisioning.
+To make Tinkerbell Hardware available create a `Hardware` resource in the management cluster.
+For this quick start, the `hardware.tinkerbell.org` custom resource objects need to live in the same namespace as the Tink stack(specifically where `tink-controller` lives).

 An example of a valid Hardware resource definition: